-Loans under repurchase agreements are secured by investment securities measured at FVOCI in amount of AMD 656,866 thousand (2022: AMD 564,065 thousand).
+Loans under repurchase agreements are secured by investment securities measured at FVOCI in amount of AMD 738,601 thousand (2023: AMD 656,866 thousand).

-The Company has not had any defaults of principal, interest or other breaches with respect to its liabilities during the period (2022: either).
+The Company has not had any defaults of principal, interest or other breaches with respect to its liabilities during the period (31 December 2023: neither).